(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

-- Next, add the dry ingredients to the wet ingredients, adding each one at a time.
+- Next, whisk together all of the wet ingredients in a large bowl.
+Once mixed, add the dry ingredients to the wet ingredients, adding each one at a time.

-- While the bread cools, mix together the frosting (optional): heat the coconut butter slightly until it is warm and runny (in the microwave or on the stovetop).
-Once heated, add the maple syrup and dairy free milk to the coconut butter and mix until smooth.
-Start with 1 teaspoon of dairy free milk and add more until you reach the consistency you want for the frosting.
+- Once the bread has cooled completely, mix together the glaze: heat the coconut butter slightly until it is warm and runny (in the microwave or on the stovetop).
+Once heated, add the maple syrup and water to the coconut butter and mix until you have a smooth glaze.
+Start with 1 teaspoon of water and slowly add more until you reach the consistency you want for the frosting.

-Store bread in an airtight container for 3-5 days (in the fridge or on the counter) or freeze for 2-3 months.
+- Store bread in an airtight container on the counter for 2-3 days, in the fridge for 4-5 days or in the freezer for 2-3 months.